xxxxbrandieeee/close-reading-interface/README.md

 This repository contains the interface code for the experiment in the paper *["What Does AI Do for Cultural Interpretation?
 A Randomized Experiment on Close Reading Poems with Exposure to AI Interpretation"](https://doi.org/10.1145/3772318.3791727)*.
 The interface was used to study how AI assistance affects participants' interpretive performance and the pleasure they derive from close reading poems.

+The interface is designed to be reusable for human-centered experiments studying AI's impact on literary interpretation and other reading and writing tasks.
+Researchers can select from three pre-set configurations (no AI assistance, single AI interpretation, and multiple AI interpretations), which can be used individually or randomly assigned per participant.
+The number of reading materials, the pages included in each loop, and the AI panel behavior can also be configured.

 For trying out the study activity and viewing a summary of the paper, please visit our [project website](https://closereading-ai.app).

-- Main study data, behavioral data, and analysis code are available at [Data and Analysis](https://placeholder).
+- Main study data, behavioral data, and analysis code are available at [data and analysis](https://placeholder).
-- The data dictionary is available at [Data Dictionary](https://placeholder).
+- The data dictionary is available at [data dictionary](https://placeholder).

 If you have any questions, please contact Jiayin Zhi at jzhi@uchicago.edu.